MattB859/foot-connect/README.md

 ### Reviews

-### Users can:
+- Shoppers can view all reviews

-- Add or delete a review for each product they purchase, this feature is only available to registered users when logged in.
+- Registered users can Add or delete reviews when logged in.

 ### Footer